bitAPAI/.github/profile/readme.md

 ## Getting Started

-To get started with the bitAPAI API, please refer to our [API Documentation](https://api.bitapai.io/docs) for detailed information on endpoints, request formats, and authentication requirements.
+To get started with the BitAPAI API, please refer to our [API Documentation](https://api.bitapai.io/docs) for detailed information on endpoints, request formats, and authentication requirements.

 If you're an end-user interested in our apps, head over to [app.bitapai.io](https://app.bitapai.io) to explore and experience the power of the Bittensor network firsthand and claim your API keys.

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to the bitAPAI Organization, please check out our [Contribution Guidelines](CONTRIBUTING.md) to understand our development process and how you can get involved.
+If you'd like to contribute to the BitAPAI Organization, please check out our [Contribution Guidelines](CONTRIBUTING.md) to understand our development process and how you can get involved.

 ## Support

-For any questions, issues, or feedback related to the bitAPAI API or our apps, please [open an issue](https://github.com/bitAPAI/organization/issues) in our repository.
+For any questions, issues, or feedback related to the BitAPAI API or our apps, please [open an issue](https://github.com/bitAPAI/organization/issues) in our repository.
 We'll be happy to assist you!

 ## License